Office of Admissions

 - Forward Advanced Placement Scores

-If applicable, please forward official Advanced Placement scores.
-Scores are sent to the Undergraduate Office of Admissions.
+If applicable, please forward official Advanced Placement and/or Dual Enrollment scores/credit to the Undergraduate Office of Admissions.
+Details can be found here.

 Some students may be provided an option to challenge their assigned math assessment level.